MrProgrammist/Reed-Solomon-encoder-decoder/README.md

 # Reed-Solomon-encoder-decoder
 This is the simple example of Reed-Solomon encoder and decoder with Qt

-The program uses a tabular method of coding.
+The program uses a tabular method of encoding.

 You can see GUI examples using the links below: